directus/directus/docs/app/content-items.md

 # Item Page

-> The Item Page is a tailored form for viewing and editing an Item's Fields.
+> The Item Page is a tailored form for managing Items and their Field values.
 This page also includes options for
-> archiving, reverting, deleting, and commenting on the Item.
+> archiving, reverting, and commenting on the Item.

 [[toc]]